mesepith/zybloom/wp-content/plugins/email-tracker/readme.txt

 4. Settings to manage all emails

 == Changelog ==

+= 5.3.9, July 21, 2023 =
+* TWEAK: Freemius library updated to the latest version.

 = 5.3.8, May 23, 2022 =
 * TWEAK: Email Deletion in 250 batch size instead of 100.
 (Premium version)